amaiya/causalnlp/README.md

 Features with the `v_` prefix are word features. `C_true` is the categorical variable indicating whether or not the product is a CD.

+## Documentation
+API documentation and additional usage examples are available at: https://amaiya.github.io/causalnlp/

 ## How to Cite

 Please cite [the following paper](https://arxiv.org/abs/2106.08043) when using CausalNLP in your work: